ortelius/emporous-go/README.md

-# Emporous
+# Emporous Client and Go Libraries

-Note: The UR Client is being actively developed.
-Please consider joining the emporous Community to participate!

-## Participate

-Please join us in the discussion forum and feel free to ask questions about the emporous-Framework or UR Client.

-## About

-The Universal Runtime Client interacts with emporous artifacts and is aware of the runtime instruction embedded in emporous artifacts.
+> **WARNING**: The version of this CLI and libraries is currently 0.X to indicate that
+> it is at very early stage of development.
+The functionality isn't complete
+> and there is no backwards compatibility guarantee.

-To learn more about Universal Runtime visit the emporous Framework website at <https://universalreference.io>.
+To learn more about Emporous visit the Emporous website at <https://emporous.io>.

-> WARNING: The repository is under active development and the API is subject to change.

 ## Development